 (Personal) smoke radar, for sensing when people are taking up collective space with personal stories that do not move anything anywhere.
 To develop this radar, we need to be wary of false assurances that we are “getting somewhere” and “doing the work”;

-Self-pity party radar, for sensing when people’s fragilities have been activated and they demand forms of compensation as a means to deflect responsibility.
-To develop this radar, we need to consider how people in dominant positions tend to have little stamina for difficult conversations, especially when those conversations point to our complicity;
+Self-pity party radar, for sensing when one’s own or other people’s fragilities have been activated and they demand forms of coddling or compensation as a means to deflect responsibility.
+To develop this radar, we need to consider how people in dominant positions tend to have little stamina for difficult conversations, especially when those conversations point to our/their complicities;

 Layering radar, for sensing the difference between existential and political accountabilities.
 To develop this radar, we need realize that at one layer we are all one, and at many other layers we are accountable to the many structural violences that are required for us to be who we are and to have the options, opportunities, comforts, and securities that we have.